 Victory Plaza currently has approximately 3,100 rental units.
-Among these rental properties, the Company owns approximately 500 units and 2,600 units were sold.
-The Company will lease back some of these sold properties at the owner's will and rent out to tenants.
-As of December 31, 2018, and 2017, the Company had 8 and 23 lease-back units, respectively.
-Our rent income was approximately \$3.8 and \$3.3 million for the years ended December 31, 2018 and 2017, respectively.
-We believe the renovation should attract more tenants, which will increase our rental income accordingly.
+Among these rental properties, the Company owns approximately 400 units and 2,700 units were sold.
+The Company will lease back some of these sold properties at the owner's will and sublet out to tenants.
+Our rent income was approximately \$3.0 and \$3.8 million for the fiscal years ended December 31, 2019 and 2018, respectively.

-We currently provide common area management services to all tenants leasing properties we own or occupying the property we do not own and shop owners that we sold the property to with or without a buy-back option.
+We currently provide common area management services to 1) tenants that lease the properties we own or occupy the property we do not own and 2) shop owners who purchased the property from us with or without a buy-back option.
 Common area management services include utilities, security, cleaning, fire service, landscaping, public facilities maintenance and other traditional services provided by a property management office.
-Our management income was approximately \$5.7 and \$5.0 million for the year ended December 31, 2018 and 2017, respectively.
+Our management income was approximately \$4.5 and \$5.7 million for the year ended December 31, 2019 and 2018, respectively.

-The following is a charge table of management fee.
+The following is a table of our management fees:

+RMB / per US \$ / per

-Property location and class RMB / per square foot US \$ / per square foot
+Property location and class square foot square foot

-Most popular location with highest footprints 110 16
+Most popular location with highest traffic 110 16

 second popular location 119 17

 third popular location 137 20

 the least popular location 133 19

-Exchange rate as of 12/31/2018 6.8778